 Hola Cottage Fix friends!
 I’m trying my best to focus on blogging while there’s a warm rosemary and onion focaccia bread waiting for me in the other room.
 It’s hard.
 This is one of those recipes I think about often, it’s simple and so delicious.
-It’s full of fresh flavors, but rich enough to really satisfy if you’re craving something on the naughty list.
+It’s full of fresh flavors, but rich enough to really satisfy if you’re craving something more indulgent.
 When your out of ideas for the perfect potluck take-along appetizer, this focaccia recipe also travels so well.
 If I take it to a get together, I like to slice it ahead of time.

 - 1 package or 2 teaspoons dry active yeast

 - 1 cup warm tap water

 - 1/2 teaspoon salt